-Commodity price risk: related to the possibility of fluctuations in the prices of the products sold by the Company, or of the raw materials and other inputs used in its production process.
+Commodity price risk: risk related to possible fluctuations in the prices of the products that the Company sells or in the prices of raw materials or other inputs used in its production process.
 Sales revenues and mainly the cost of sales and services affected by fluctuations in the international prices of its products or materials may change.
 In order to minimize this risk, the Company constantly monitors price fluctuations in the domestic and foreign markets.